This Tool Can’t Update Your PC to Windows 10 [FIXED]

 • The tool can't update your PC is a Media Creation Tool error that can be fixed pretty easily.

-• Next, it's a very good idea to use dedicated tools to check for errors with the system.
+• Next, it's a very good idea to use dedicated tools to check for errors in the system.

 • This tool cant upgrade your PC can be fixed by checking the drive with line-command tools.